ankaAR/bestiario5e/_creatures/arcanaloth.md

 ***Magic Weapons.*** The arcanaloth's weapon attacks are magical.

-***Spellcasting.*** The arcanaloth is a 16th-level spellcaster.
+***Lanzamiento de conjuros.*** The arcanaloth is a 16th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 17, +9 to hit with spell attacks).
 The arcanaloth has the following wizard spells prepared:

-* Cantrips (at will): fire bolt, mage hand, minor illusion, prestidigitation
+* Trucos (a voluntad): fire bolt, mage hand, minor illusion, prestidigitation

 * 1st level (4 slots): detect magic, identify, shield, Tenser's floating disk